ZizouHe/reading-notes/contents/stat.md

 6. Uncertainty Quantification for Online Learning and Stochastic Approximation via Hierarchical Incremental Gradient Descent
 7. Acceleration of Stochastic Approximation by Averaging
 8. Statistical Inference for the Population Landscape via Moment Adjusted Stochastic Gradients
+9. Asymptotic and Finite-sample Properties of Estimators Based on Stochastic Gradients
+10. On Linear Stochastic Approximation: Fine-grained Polyak-Ruppert and Non-Asymptotic Concentration
+11. ROOT-SGD: Sharp Nonasymptotics and Asymptotic Efficiency in a Single Algorithm
+12. Asymptotic Optimality in Stochastic Optimization